 Are there any specific days of the week that are less crowded?

 Generally, weekdays tend to be less crowded than weekends at the Grand Canyon.
 Tuesday, Wednesday, and Thursday often see the lowest visitor numbers.
-(See Also: Good Time To Visit Laos – Unveiled)
+(See Also: Is January Good Time to Visit Sikkim – A Perfect Winter Getaway)

 What is the best time to see the sunrise at the Grand Canyon?